Learning online: guidelines, tips and support

 - Project materials

-You might choose to store these items in one convenient location (eg your computer) or disperse them among several locations (eg your computer, a blog, an external storage site such as Google Docs/Dropbox).
+You might choose to store these items in one convenient location (eg your computer) or disperse them among several locations (eg your computer, a blog, an external storage site such as Google Docs).
 These artefacts could contribute to an eportfolio that you build and document for your future career/experience.
-Refer to ePortfolios (eLearning Gateway) > Tool picker > Selecting a cloud storage tool for ePortfolio support for more information.
+Flinders University supports Mahara eportfolio for which you automatically have an account.
+You can access your Mahara eportfolio from Okta or FLO (drop-down menu next to your name in grey toolbar).

 Know where to find support.

-- Your Careers Service (Careers and Employer Liaison Centre): 'Assisting you to best prepare for employment and career progression'
+- Your Careers Zone (Careers and Employer Liaison Centre): 'Assisting you to best prepare for employment and career progression'

 - Horizon Award: 'Formal recognition for extra-curricular activities, programs and experiences that add to your professional skill development'